Kabir0809/6th_Sem_Summer_Internship/README.md

 **12/05/2024 (Monday):**
 🔍 Conducted an in-depth review of MediaPipe and OpenCV frameworks to evaluate their suitability for real-time gesture recognition.

+**13/05/2024 (Tuesday):**
+🛠️ Defined coding standards and set up the initial project environment to ensure maintainability and scalability.

+**14/05/2024 (Wednesday):**
+🤚 Transitioned the gesture recognition system from finger tracking to robust hand gesture detection for improved control fidelity.